Real estate investor sued over alleged China Ponzi scheme received $190,000 in federal pandemic funds

 Niu is far from the only real estate investor, property developer or broker to receive PPP funds.
 More than 300 local real estate businesses received federal pandemic loans.
 Most of the money went to property management firms and real estate brokerages, who say they’ve seen revenues plummet as a result of falling transaction volumes and low commercial rent collections.

 Home listings plunged in early April, dragging sales behind them.
 Real estate agents are independent contractors, but brokerages also directly employ personnel to manage marketing, events, accounting and communications, who were all affected by the downturn in revenues, said Windermere spokesperson Shelley Rossi.
-The brokerage headquarters received as much as $2 million to retain 75 of those jobs, she confirmed.
+The brokerage headquarters received as much as $2 million to retain 75 of those jobs, according to the database.

 Since the pandemic, Seattle property management company Blanton Turner has seen two months of losses, said chief financial officer Alan Byars.
 The company — which manages 70 local retail, office, mixed-use residential and student housing properties — makes a percentage of rent collected.
 Collections at some commercial properties are down 50%, he said.
 At student housing, currently roughly half-occupied, collections aren’t much better.